GET A DEMO

 Top Video Monetization Models That Amplify Your Revenue

 If you do not know the best way to monetize video content, this section of the blog is right for you.
-Here are the top ways to monetize your video content in 2025:
+Here are the top ways to monetize your videos content in 2026:

 1. AVOD: Advertising Video On Demand

-Advertising video-on-demand (AVOD) is a popular video monetization strategy where content owners partner with monetization platforms or specialized ad networks to display ads within their video content.
+Advertising video-on-demand (AVOD) is a popular video monetization strategy where content owners partner with online video monetization platforms or specialized ad networks to display ads within their video content.

 This strategy is beneficial for broadcasters with a vast video library and a substantial viewer base.
 Once the ads are set up, they passively earn a share of the revenue generated from viewer interactions with the ads, be it clicks or impressions.